MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Analog Electronic Circuit Labs

 As part of a group, assembled electronic circuits to study various types of diodes, transistors, and circuits that can be made with them.
 Used oscilloscopes and digital multimeters.
+In a later course, designed LTspice to further study electronics, such as amplifiers.

 ---